Fragile (Yes album): Artwork

 Fragile marks the start of the band's long association with English artist Roger Dean, who would design many of their future album covers, their logo, and live stage sets.
-In 1971 Dean submitted a portfolio to Phil Carson, then European General Manager of Atlantic Records, who said would contact Dean for work when one of his bands needed a cover artist, which became Yes.
+In 1971 Dean submitted a portfolio to Phil Carson, then European General Manager of Atlantic Records, who said he would contact Dean for work when one of his bands needed a cover artist, which became Yes.

-Prior to starting on the cover, Dean had came up with a creation myth narrative about a child who dreamt they were living on a planet that started breaking up, so they built a "space ark" to find another planet to live on while towing the broken pieces with them.
-Dean was aware that the album's title described "the psyche" of the group at the time, which influenced his "very literal" design of a fragile Bonsai world that was going to break up.
+Prior to starting on the cover, Dean had come up with a creation myth narrative about a child who dreamt she was living on a planet that started breaking up, so they built a "space ark" to find another planet to live on while towing the broken pieces with them.
+Dean was aware that the album's title described "the psyche" of the group at the time, which influenced his "very literal" design of a fragile bonsai world that was going to break up.
 The band had wished for an image of a fractured piece of porcelain, but Dean ended up breaking the planet into two pieces as a compromise.
 Dean produced three versions of the cover with the planet in green, red, and blue, in an attempt to "get the right look."
 Bruford thought Dean "brilliantly parlayed that idea [one of Fragile] up to the prescient image of the fragile planet earth, with implications of a delicate and breakable eco-system."
 Dean continued the narrative in his artwork for Yes's first live album, Yessongs (1973), but his style had evolved by this time and the planet no longer looked like the Fragile original.

 The LP's accompanying booklet contains two additional Dean paintings; the front cover depicts five creatures huddled under a root system, and the back depicts a person climbing up a rock formation.
 The inside features several photographs of the band with a page dedicated to each member, with smaller illustrations and photographs of their wives and children.
 Anderson's page contains a short poem, and Wakeman's includes a list of acknowledgements, including Mozart, The White Bear pub in Hounslow, and Brentford F.C.